Q: Do all incoming students receive financial aid?

 A: Students are encouraged to use the UMass Amherst Graduate School online application for admission because it is user-friendly and faster and easier than completing a paper application.
 By applying online, your application is entered into the Graduate School administrative system sooner than if processed through the mail.
 If you pay via credit card on our secure server, the Graduate School can quickly distribute your information to the MCB Program.
 You then simply mail the other required materials (transcripts, letters of reference, financial statement, etc.) to the Graduate Admissions Office to complete your application.
 We strongly urge you to avoid mailing delays and save money costs by submitting your application online!

 Q: How much is the application fee?

 A: The application fee for all applicants is $80.00.
-The application fee is non-refundable and is waived only for U.S. applicants who qualify to receive a GRE fee waiver and submit appropriate documentation.
+The application fee is non-refundable and is waived only for U.S. applicants who qualify to receive a GRE fee waiver or are McNair Scholars and submit appropriate documentation.
 The fee or waiver documentation must accompany the application; otherwise the application will NOT be processed or considered.
 This fee can be paid by check drawn on a U.S. bank or paid by credit card (MasterCard or VISA only).

 Q: Can I send the application fee after I am accepted?